cse232msu/cse232msu.github.io/exam_policies.md

 ### After Exam

-- If you finish your exam early, please do not leave or turn your camera off.
+- If you finish your exam early, please do not leave Zoom or turn your camera off.
 You must wait until 8:00pm (EDT) before leaving. **Leaving the exam Zoom early will result in a penalty, and may lead to receiving a zero in the exam.**

 ---